What is the End of Life Care Pathway?

 Our carers work alongside District Nurses and community hospice teams, alongside drawing on experience and guidance from our Clinical Leads, to provide support and guidance throughout this difficult time.

 Who is the End of Life Care Pathway for?

-The End of Life Care Pathway is for anyone who is identified as most likely coming to the end of their life in the next few days or hours.
-It will help a person to live as well as possible, until they die, and it includes a focus on dying with dignity.
+The End of Life Care Pathway is for anyone who is deemed as being in the final weeks of their life.
+The document will help a person to live as well as possible, until they die, and includes a focus on dying with dignity.
 Alzheimer’s UK recognises that when someone gets within days or hours of dying they will often:

 - deteriorate more quickly than before

 - become agitated or restless

 The Liverpool Care Pathway for the Dying Patient (LCP) was a care pathway implemented in the United Kingdom (except Wales) during the late 1990s that was meant to demonstrate a more patient-centred process for end-of-life care.
 It was devised by the Royal Liverpool University Hospital in collaboration with the Marie Curie Palliative Care Institute to improve care for terminally ill cancer patients, although it was subsequently extended to all patients who were identified as being at the end of their life.

 Initially, it was welcomed as a positive move, however by 2009 it was being heavily criticised in the media due to what was reported as it’s inflexibility and lack of person-centred care, as well as the lack of consideration when patients may have had potential to improve.
 Opinions were also sometimes divided amongst medical staff on how the LCP should be implemented.